revsys/django-test-plus/README.md

 ### get(url\_name, follow=True, \*args, \*\*kwargs)

 Another thing you do often is HTTP get urls.
 Our `get()` method assumes you are passing in a named URL with any args or kwargs necessary to reverse the url\_name.
-If needed, place kwargs for `TestClient.get()` in an 'extra' dictionary.:
+If needed, place kwargs for `TestClient.get()` in an 'extra' dictionary:

     def test_get_named_url(self):
         response = self.get('my-url-name')